'Netflix Effect' lifts Korean content but market control worries grow

 Aditya Thayi, a London-based filmmaker who directed upcoming Netflix documentary "King of Clones", told Reuters Netflix is changing the game by "evening the playing field for Asian filmmakers."

 While the project was commissioned by Netflix UK, it centres on genetic cloning fraud in South Korea and includes file clips from broadcasters’ archives.
-That footage alone cost $40,000 to use, making it prohibitively expensive for independent producers without funding.
+Such footage alone can cost up to$40,000 to acquire, Thayi said, making it prohibitively expensive for independent producers without funding.

 Lim Jong-soo, a professor at Sejong University, said Netflix has given South Korean producers more opportunities but that the government could do more to help, such as by securing IP rights for creators.